 Capturing Local People

 Capturing local life is the very essence of travel photography.
 And for capturing local life — the portraits of local people.
 But photographing people in a foreign land can be challenging.
 What if they said no?
 Or they get annoyed?
 Can photographing that old lady sitting on her porch not offend her?
-There is always a dozen question going in photographer’s mind.
+There is always a dozen question going through a photographer’s mind.

 It personally took me so long to find my comfort zone in actually asking people if I can photograph them.
 I remember during my initial days, I would do it secretly, and it hardly gave a good photo.
 With time, I realized that the best way to deal with the problem is by actually facing it.